A Farmgirl's Kitchen®

 Why this recipe works

-• Perfect cake recipe for any breakfast, brunch or potluck.
+• Prep ahead of time – It’s the type of cake that’s better the second day.
+Perfect cake recipe for any breakfast, brunch or potluck.

-• Fold in whatever type of fruit you prefer.
+• Ease – Simple steps ensure the perfectly baked cake each and every time.
+Made in one bowl with either an electric hand mixer or a stand mixer.
+Fold in whatever type of fruit you prefer.
 Use wild blueberries or chopped apples when they are in season.

 What you’ll need